babsey/nest-simulator-singularity/README.md

 ```
 Please replace ```<..>``` with the location where you cloned this repository on your computer.

-Hint: Add this line to .bashrc
+Hint: Add this line in .bashrc

 Then execute a command to install singularity container with NEST simulator.
 The latest version of NEST simulator is 2.18.0.
 ```